hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

                 # from the "mariadb-user-creds" Secret
                 name: mariadb-user-creds

+          # Ports to expose from the container
           ports:
             - containerPort: 3306
               protocol: TCP

-          # The "volumeMounts" is pretty self-explanatory
+          # Volumes to mount into the container's filesystem
           volumeMounts:
-            # On most distribution's version of MySQL,
-            # the data directory is located in the /var/lib/mysql/ directory.
+            # "/var/lib/mysql" directory is where the data located
             - name: mariadb-data-volume
               mountPath: /var/lib/mysql

-              # Create a volume mount for the mariadb-config-volume
+              # Create a volume mount for "mariadb-config-volume"
-              # (specified in the volumes list below it)
-              # to the path /etc/mysql/conf.d
+              # to directory "/etc/mysql/conf.d"
             - name: mariadb-config-volume
               mountPath: /etc/mysql/conf.d